Transformation underway at Charleston hotel with plans to open rooms, restaurant in spring

 At the cafe, which will have an entrance on Meeting Street, coffee, espresso and tea drinks and grab-and-go food options will be served from 7 a.m. until 3 p.m., Tarby said, with a shorter limited window for "a more formal breakfast offering" that will include about five options.

 The Ryder will have the same number of rooms as the King Charles Inn, but changes to the top level have allowed the hotel to offer two new suites, one of which will have a bedroom and bathroom, a seating area, a powder room and a small kitchen.
-That suite can accommodate a dining table and also be used as a small event space, Rauscher said.
+That suite will have a dining table and will also be used as a small event space, Rauscher said.

 Like most hotels in downtown Charleston, The Ryder is angling to appeal to the destination wedding market.
 That includes the so-called micro wedding segment that became more popular once couples started shortening guest lists and simplifying plans because of COVID-19.